The revised National Chef of the Year process for 2020

 How will the competition run this year?

 The semi-final cook offs cannot take place this year due to the current situation and uncertainty on when social distancing will end.
 In addition, colleges are unlikely to be open to facilitate any cook-offs until Autumn.
-Therefore, once paper judging is complete, the 40 highest scoring entries will go through to a new 2nd stage, the successful ten will go through to the Mentor Day on 11th September and the final at The Restaurant Show on 29th September.
+Therefore, once paper judging is complete, the 40 highest scoring entries will go through to a new 2nd stage, the successful ten will go through to the Mentor Day on 11th August, with the final being filmed on the 7th September at Le Cordon Bleu to then be watched by all within the newly formed virtual concept, Hospitality Week, on 30th September.
 The following activity will take place:-

 - All chefs who enter online will be whittled down to 40 in the normal way with the panel of judges scoring each dish anonymously based on the online entry form.